vladigleba/vladigleba.github.io/posts/basics/prayer.md

 > And he went a little further, and fell on his face, and prayed, *saying*, O my Father, if it be possible, let this cup pass from me: nevertheless not as I will, but as thou wilt.
 {% ct 'Matthew 26:39' %}

-Jesus often prayed aloud, even in His personal prayers; otherwise, they wouldn't have been heard by His disciples and later written down for us.
-Praying aloud helps us stay more focused and engaged, much like we would be when talking to a friend, but, of course, make sure only God can hear you.
+Jesus often prayed aloud, even in His personal prayers&mdash;otherwise, His disciples wouldn't have heard them and recorded them for us.
+Praying aloud helps us stay more focused and engaged; however, we should be careful to maintain our privacy, ensuring that only God can hear us.

 ## What is the PRAY acronym?

-PRAY is an easy to remember acronym that can bring structure to our prayers.
-It stands for the following:
+PRAY is an easy-to-remember acronym that can bring structure to our prayers.
+It stands for:
-- *Praise*: acknowledging God's goodness
+- *Praise* - acknowledging God's goodness.
-- *Repent*: confessing sins He has convicted us about
+- *Repent* - confessing sins He has convicted us about.
-- *Ask*: presenting our requests to Him and interceding for others
+- *Ask* - presenting our requests to Him and interceding for others.
-- *Yield*: surrendering ourselves to Him in faith, whether it be our will, mind, heart, body, plans, abilities, or resources
+- *Yield* - surrendering ourselves to Him in faith&mdash;our will, mind, heart, body, plans, abilities, and resources.

 ## Should I document God's answers?